RalphBacon/MOSFET-vs-BJT/README.md

 And how **expensive** are they?
 Do they compare well with their BJT counterparts?
 Or is there a price premium to pay?

+Some links may be affilliate links which help this channel - at no cost to you, of course.
+Click a link and then start shopping.
+It all helps keep this channel supplied with electronic items!

-Where I got my 2N7000 MOSFETs (10 pieces):
+Where I got my 2N7000 MOSFETs (10 pieces), Banggood, where else:
 https://www.banggood.com/10pcs-2N7000-NChannel-Transistor-Fast-Switch-MOSFET-TO92-p-924050.html?p=FQ040729393382015118&utm_campaign=25129675&utm_content=3897

 Then again, 10 pieces of a common BJT NON transistor are pretty cheap: